omahs/imx-docs/docs/main/guides/fees/minting-with-royalties.md

 `id` The id for the asset on your system.
 This id is used in conjunction with the metadata endpoint provided during contract registration to fetch metadata associated with that asset.

-`blueprint` is on chain metadata that will be included as part of the Layer 1 mint if the minted ERC-721 token is withdrawn from Immutable X onto Layer 1 Ethereum.
+`blueprint` is on chain metadata that will be included as part of the Layer 1 mint if the minted ERC-721 token is withdrawn from ImmutableX onto Layer 1 Ethereum.
 Right now this can be any string as long as it is not empty.

 You can specify the percentage up to 2 decimal places.
 Anything beyond that will be truncated to 2 d.p.
 This is to ensure that rounding up doesn't cause the sum of all constituent percentages to exceed 100%.